Virginia Gun Laws

 • Be a suitable person to be licensed

-What are the steps to obtain a gun permit in Virginia?
+What are the steps to obtain a Concealed Handgun Permit (CHP) in Virginia?

-How much does a Virginia handgun conceal carry permit cost?
+How much does a Virginia Concealed Handgun Permit (CHP) cost?

-It costs about $50, depending on the depending on the circuit court where you reside.
+A Virginia Concealed Handgun Permit (CHP) costs about $50, depending on the circuit court where you reside.
 There may be additional processing fees.
-Your local circuit court will explain the procedure.
+Your local circuit court will provide details.

-Yes, Virginia is an open carry state that allows any person at least 18 years old and legally entitled to posses a firearm can open carry.
-However, there are localities that prohibit Open Carry in public building, parks and at certain events in Alexandria and Newport News.
+Yes.
+Virginia is an Open Carry state that allows any person at least 18 years old and legally entitled to possess a firearm to open carry.
+However, there are localities that prohibit open carry in public buildings, parks and at certain events.

-Technically Virginia is not a Stand Your Ground state, but Virginia state case law supports self-defense.
+Not technically.
+But Virginia is a Castle Doctrine state and case law supports self-defense.
 You do not have to retreat in Virginia.
 You can defend yourself in your home or in any location you are legally permitted to be.
-In a defense of dwelling circumstance, deadly force is only justified when you reasonably believes the intruder will commit great bodily injury or death.
+In a defense-of-dwelling circumstance, deadly force is only justified when you reasonably believe the intruder will commit great bodily injury or death.

 Yes.
 There are no state laws restricting magazine capacities in Virginia.

-Yes, in Virginia the law for storing firearms when children are present states it is unlawful to recklessly leave a loaded firearm in a manner that would endanger a child under the age of 14.
+Yes.
+Virginia law states it is unlawful to recklessly leave a loaded firearm in a manner that would endanger a child under the age of 14.

 Previous articleUtah Gun Laws